mytigio/SDV_DwarvenExpansion/README.txt

 [size=4]Alchemy Bench[/size]
 Turns infused dwarven spirits and various ingredients into potions to improve skills, combat ability, health, energy, etc.

+[size=4]Slow-Burn Charcoal Kiln[/size]
+A more efficient charcoal kiln that uses a longer lower heat burn to reduce waste and produce more coal per wood at the expense of time.
+Harder woods burn more efficiently and produce more coal.

 [size=5]New Animals[/size]

 [size=4]Farm Grub[/size]